Forest Park (Springfield, Massachusetts)

 Forest Park in Springfield, Massachusetts, is one of the largest urban, municipal parks in the United States, covering 735 acre of land overlooking the Connecticut River.
 Forest Park features a zoo, aquatic gardens, and outdoor amphitheater, in addition to design elements like winding wooded trails, and surprising, expansive views.
 The site of America's first public, municipal swimming pool, currently, during the holiday months Forest Park hosts a popular high-tech lighting display, known as Bright Nights.
-Contrary to popular belief, the park was not designed by Frederick Law Olmsted.
+Contrary to popular belief, the park was not designed by Frederick Law Olmsted, although it was designed by his firm.

 History

 In 1884, Springfielder Orick H. Greenleaf offered 65 acre for the establishment of a park to be named Forest Park.
 Shortly after, approximately 178 acre were donated by wealthy philanthropist Everett Hosmer Barney.
 Barney made his fortune as a Civil War arms producer and later as a businessman, inventing clamp-on ice skates and rollerskates.

 In 1890 Barney built an elaborate, turreted 2 1/2-story Victorian mansion on a hill at the west end of his estate, which featured a spectacular view of the Connecticut River and Metro Center Springfield.
 The mansion's elaborate carriage house still stands, today serving as a restaurant and banquet hall in Forest Park.